 Even if you’re living in another country when you file for Canadian bankruptcy, you will still be subject to all the rules and regulations under the Canadian Bankruptcy and Insolvency Act.
 Specifically, you must:

-For more information about how Canadian bankruptcy laws may affect you if you’re no longer living in the country, call one of our insolvency experts today for your free, no-obligation consultation: in Ottawa call 613-237-5555; out of town, call toll-free 1-800-517-9926 or book online.
+For more information about how Canadian bankruptcy laws may affect you if you’re no longer living in the country, We are available to assist you and answer your questions over email ,text or Skype.